AndyJPG/serverless-mailer/README.md

 ````
 replace `your_email@example.com` with your verified email.

-Until now, you should be about to test the function.
+Until now, you should be able to test the function.
 You can test the function locally with following commend.
 ````
 sls invoke local --function soezySiteMailer --path testData.json
 ````
 It uses the data from `testData.json` file to test function.

-When it success, you will be able to receive the email with your verified email address.
+When it is success, you will be able to receive the email with your verified email address.
-You will also see the following message in the CLI:
+You will also see the following message in the console:
 ````
 Received event:  {
   email: 'sender_email@example.com',